Abhayanker/invictusassignment/README.md

 After entering  the value of Nth number and clicking submit button using onclick properties of button a handleClick() function is called.
 Inside handleClick() function which fetch the data from given file  using  fetch()  .
-And then we call findMostFrequent() which return back an array containing wor and count in decreasing order and this all data gets rendered to show in table format using render() of React-Dom.
+And then we call findMostFrequent() which return back an array containing word and count in decreasing order and this all data gets rendered to show in table format using render() of React-Dom.

 ## EXAMPLE SHOWING WHEN VALUE IS ENTERED "0"-: